 But hopefully several weeks or months from now, you'll slowly be adding new foods to the "Sometimes Eats" and "Preferred Foods" columns.
 Or even better: you might not feel the need to use the worksheet anymore!
 That will be a huge milestone, being able to plan meals for your picky eater without having to refer to a worksheet for ideas.

 Was this post helpful?
-Maybe these other posts will be helpful as well:
+Check out these other picky eating resources:

 - 3 Easy Sensory Tricks to Get Your Toddler to Eats